Radurer/StockPredictor/README.md

 ## Setup & Running
 The program structure is simple, containing a single file, `StockPredictor.java` which is the program that needs to be executed.
 In order to have an expected output, please prepare a folder structure for the `.csv` files that you plan to test with this program.
 Once executing the program, you will be requested the system path to the directory which contains one (or multiple) `.csv` files, which will be processed.
+After this, you will be asked how many files to process within the given path.
+Then, the files will be processed and the result is stored in a directory which is located at the same path as the one provided.

 ## Output
 The program will output a new `.csv` file that contains the selected data points, together with the predicted data points.
 The file will be located in a new directory created during the runtime.
 This directory is located at the same path provided in the program execution.